kunaakos/yorgos/README.md

 Examples will be added as I develop and test more but **transport implementations will not be added to the main package**.

-The examples use the well-known `ws` library, and implement a simple protocol to identify nodes and publish `ActorId`s.
-You **need to publish addresses of `Actor`s, otherwise they're only accessible locally**.
+The examples use `ws` and implement a simple protocol to identify nodes and publish `ActorId`s.
+These are node.js examples, but either can be easily modified to work in the browser or other runtimes.

 <details>

 <summary>The theory - which suggest you revisit after finishing the guide.</summary>

 Up goes down, down goes up, this bit is addmittedly a bit messy and confusing, and likely to change.
-The goal here is to eventually chain functions that form transports, which will allow flexibility with authentication, fine grained message filtering/logging and features like delay tolerant messaging.
-This will likely be reimplemented in a manner similar to how express deals with middleware, for instance - but two-way communication makes that a bit tricky.
+The goal is to have a stack of middleware (for validation, buffering messages, filtering, authentication etc.) that form transports both on client and server side - but two-way communication makes that a bit tricky.

-Instead of using `EventEmitter`s or some other event-based or pubsub implementation, two sets of callbacks (`Uplink` and `Downlink`) are exchanged between components to link them together into **streams** (not *node streams*) that have an `ActorSystem` at the bottom and a `Router` at the top.
+Two sets of callbacks (`Uplink` and `Downlink`) are exchanged between components to link them together into **streams** (not *node streams*) that have an `ActorSystem` at the bottom and a `Router` at the top.
 Like so:

 ```
    ┌────► Uplink ──────┐